larioj/plum/README.md

 ## A Smarter Terminal Action
 If you would like empty terminal windows to automatically close, and the commands to reuse any old open windows, you can change the default terminal action.
-This is what I use in my setup, but given that the terminal feature is experimental, I've been running into some issues.
-On some versions of vim this may segfault.
+This is what I use in my setup.
+However, on some versions of vim this may segfault.
 Beware :|

 ```viml